-The verification of the processing steps is done automatically via the Automated Verification workflows in charge of producing diagnostic plots which permit to verify the results of the associated processing workflow (Figure 6.2).
+The verification of the results obtained in each processing step (Section 6.4) is done automatically via the Automated Verification workflows in charge of producing diagnostic plots which permit to verify the products of each processing pipeline.

-The verification of the FullExtraction workflow (AVFE, similar to AVEXT) mostly consists of counting the total number and plotting some of the spectra that have been rejected from the data flow because of bad quality (i.e. one of the reasons in Section 6.4.4); The total number of rejected spectra is approximately 29 million, the large majority (25 million) is excluded because of negative flux, due to the fact that the straylight background was overestimated.
+The verification of the FullExtraction pipeline includes plotting of some of the spectra that have been rejected from the data flow because of bad quality (i.e. caused by one the rejection reasons in Section 6.4.5).
+The total number of spectra, with mag, that went successfully through FullExtraction is about 2 billion, about 30 % of them undergone deblending.
+The number of rejected spectra is approximately 855 million, the large majority (about 70 %) is rejected because requiring deblending but could not be deblended properly.
 Automated Verification also counts the number of cosmic rays and saturated samples detected and the number of spectra per various transit properties.